Skip to main content

 (B) Consolidation.

 Each and every day of violation of any rule or statute of Chapter 903. of the Revised Code is a separate and distinct offense, and in cases of continuing violations, each day's continuance is a separate and distinct violation unless otherwise determined by the department or unless the violations are of division (C) of section 903.06 or division (A) of section 903.07 of the Revised Code.
-Proceedings for the assessment of multiple civil penalties for multiple violations against an owner or operator may be consolidated into a single proceeding.
+Proceedings for the assessment of multiple civil penalties for multiple violations against an owner or operator of a concentrated animal feeding facility or certified livestock manager may be consolidated into a single proceeding.

 (C) Hearing procedures.